slackapi/bolt-js/docs/_future/custom_functions.md

 #### 2. Add function listener and handler(s)
 Once your function has been defined, you'll need to register a function listener to trigger the function's functionality as well as any other related events.

 To do this, create a file in `listeners/functions` directory for your function listener (in this case, the file will be called `hello-world.js`).
 This file will use the function definition you created earlier and also implement any needed additional logic&mdash;in this case, it'll send a message to greet someone based on what is being passed in as inputs.
+You can see the full completed `hello-world.js` function listener [here](https://github.com/slack-samples/bolt-js-starter-template/blob/future/listeners/functions/hello-world.js).

 ```js
 // listeners/functions/hello-world.js